Guest Post Written by Dr. Rajneesh Kumar Sharma, M.D.

 - Bilateral sacroiliitis grade 2–4 or unilateral sacroiliitis grade 3 or 4

-ESR and CRP may be raised.
+ESR (Sedimentation Rate) and C-Reactive Protein may be raised.

 HLA B27 is frequently associated present.

-X Ray, CT scan, MRI Scan
+X-Ray, CT scan, MRI Scan

 Homeopathic Treatment of AS